Terms & Conditions

 You are responsible for:

-- taking all reasonable measures to protect and manage login details in such a way that no unauthorised person has access to them, such as by keeping your username and password secret including ensuring that your login details are not stored by the browser, cashed, or otherwise recorded, and, when using a security solution via a mobile unit, ensuring that the mobile device’s applicable safety appliances, e.g. telephone lock code, are being used.
+- taking all reasonable measures to protect and manage login details in such a way that no unauthorised person has access to them, such as by keeping your user name and password secret including ensuring that your login details are not stored by the browser, cashed, or otherwise recorded, and, when using a security solution via a mobile unit, ensuring that the mobile device’s applicable safety appliances, e.g. telephone lock code, are being used.
 You must not disclose passwords or any security information, or otherwise make them available to any other person, whether verbally or by entering them in a way that allows them to be observed by others; and

 6. Technical requirements for use of the Service

-It is your responsibility, as the user, to acquire, possess and maintain all of the necessary equipment required to be able to use the Services, e.g. smartphone, tablet or other mobile device, bank security device, computer, software, email address, Internet subscription, mobile subscription, SMS function and also any other equipment.
+It is your responsibility, as the User, to acquire, possess and maintain all of the necessary equipment required to be able to use the Services, e.g. smartphone, tablet or other mobile device, bank security device, computer, software, email address, Internet subscription, mobile subscription, SMS function and also any other equipment.

 7. Information about Brite’s services

 The Account Information Service